Contents

-Are you looking to produce better travel photos?
-The Bumper Crew has it covered!
 When teaching at the Defence School of Photography, I (Joel) used to ask the students, “what makes a good photo?”
 The same response always came first, “it’s subjective”, which is a response I couldn’t argue but not one that stimulates good debate.
 So, once that was out of the way, the students would create a list of what they think makes a good photo.
-The list would contain all sorts of things, and none of it was wrong (it couldn’t be wrong, it’s subjective!
-Ha!), but it was all over the place.
+The list would contain all sorts of things, and none of it was wrong (it couldn’t be wrong; it’s subjective!), but it was all over the place.

-To help the students make better use of their time preparing for shoots, I tried to streamline their lists into a useable manner, which is what you will find below – 3 easy to understand steps that can be applied to improve your travel photography (or any picture you want to take, for that matter!).
-Read on to discover the 3 step process to produce better travel photography!
-And if you’re on the hunt for travel photography kit, look at the post about our travel photography gear.
+To help the students make better use of their time preparing for shoots, I tried to streamline their lists into a useable manner.
+Below are three easy-to-understand steps that can be applied to improve your travel photography (or any picture you want to take, for that matter!).
+Read on to discover the three-step process to produce better travel photography!
+And if you’re on the hunt for a travel photography kit, look at the post about our travel photography gear.

 3 Steps to Better Travel Photography